rstan-dev/GarageGuru-PP5/README.md

 * [Back to Contents](#contents)

   ### Goals
-Goals for the first time user
+  #### Goals for the first time user
   1. To be able to create an account easily.
   2. To be able to customise and update their profile.
   3. To easily understand what the app is supposed to do and how to navigate it on a desktop or mobile device.
   4. To easily be able to Add a Job, choose from a selection of job types, assign a job by default to themselves, or to be able to select another user.
   5. To be able to select a due date for the job, while defaulting to the current day.
   6. To be unable to choose a date in the past.
   7. To be able to watch various jobs and view them on a dashboard.
   8. To be able to view the jobs they have created on a dashboard.
   9. To be able to view jobs assigned to them on a specific dashboard.
   10. To be able to easily create and edit an invoice associated with a job.
   11. To be able to leave comments about any job.
   12. To view all the invoices in the system and manage their status.

-Goals for the returning user
+  #### Goals for the returning user <br>
-13. All the pages of the app should be secure, so once logged out, the only way to access any pages is via the login page.
+  13. All the pages of the app should be secure, so once logged out, the only way to access any pages is via the login page.<br>
   14. The app should feel familiar to the returning user.

-Goals for the Administrator
+  #### Goals for the Administrator <br>
   15. The administrator can easily update or override any information on the backend as a superuser.

-Goals for the Site Owner
+  #### Goals for the Site Owner <br>
-16. The app should have the capacity to scale.
+  16. The app should have the capacity to scale. <br>
-17. More choices of services can easily be added and customised for different businesses.
+  17. More choices of services can easily be added and customised for different businesses. <br>
-18. Images are validated to ensure they are not oversized dragging on site performance and storage resources.
+  18. Images are validated to ensure they are not oversized dragging on site performance and storage resources. <br>
   19. Jobs, invoices and comments are pulled as required, to avoid dragging on site performance and storage resources.

 * [Back to Contents](#contents)